box/developer.box.com/content/guides/identity-management/associating-users/2-create-association.md

 ---
-rank: 2
 related_endpoints:
   - post_users
 related_guides:
-  - sso/connecting-users/search-associations
+  - identity-management/associating-users/find-associations
 ---

-# Create Associated User
+# Create associated user

 When a user signs in to a custom Box application for the first time using their SSO provider credentials a new Box user will need to be created and associated